The-Drobe/Valorant-Xp-Bot/README.md

 # Valorant-Xp-Bot
 Gather xp while you are sleeping.
+# Warning this has not been tested on valorant patch 3.05 (https://playvalorant.com/en-gb/news/game-updates/valorant-patch-notes-3-05/) where afk detection was changes I am not responsable for any bans related to this bot
+I am currently testing the code to see if it is still safe to do and if not I will consider changeing the code to avoid the afk detection
 # Warning This is in ALPHA there will be Bugs and issues

 # How to use